 A Stakeholder Advisory Committee consisting of the PMT, local organizations and community leaders with knowledge and expertise was convened.
-The following groups and organizations were invited to participate as members of the Stakeholder Advisorv Committee:
+The following groups and organizations were invited to participate as members of the Stakeholder Advisory Committee:

-- ABI Housing, staff
+- ABI Housing, Transportation, and Economic Development staff

+- Cabbagetown

+Neighborhood

-- Cabbagetown Neighborhood Improvement Association
+Improvement Association

-- City of Atlanta Departments of Housing, Planning, Zoning, Design, and Transportation
+- City of Atlanta

+Departments of Housing,

+Planning, Zoning, Design,

+and Transportation

 - Edgewood (O.N.E.)

-- Park
+- Friends of Lang Carson Park